grafana/alloy/docs/sources/reference/cli/tools.md

 Additionally, `wal-stats` reports per-target information, where a target is defined as a unique combination of the `job` and `instance` label values.
 For each target, `wal-stats` reports the number of series and the number of metric samples associated with that target.

-The `wal-stats` command does not support any flags.
+The `wal-stats` command doesn't support any flags.